h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 - summvc2: estimates and standard errors of the linear predictor for the dispersion parameter of the random effects
 - likelihood: if ``calc_like`` is true, the following four values are returned:

- - hlik: log-h-likelihood
+   - hlik: log-h-likelihood;
- - pvh: adjusted profile log-likelihood profied over the random effects
+   - pvh: adjusted profile log-likelihood profiled over the random effects;
- - pbvh: adjusted profile log-likelihood profiled over fixed and random effects
+   - pbvh: adjusted profile log-likelihood profiled over fixed and random effects;
- - caic: conditional AIC
+   - caic: conditional AIC.

-- bad: row index of the most influential observation
+- bad: row index of the most influential observation.

 Mapping of Fitting Algorithm to the H2O-3 Implementation
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''